linsight/tree-node-utils/README.md

 Name|Description|
 ---|---
+`hasChildren` | Returns if the node has children node.
+`isBranch` | Returns if the node has children field.
+This field could be empty;
-`getNodeByKey(treeNodes, key)`| Returns the data node having the matching 'key' value `findNodes(treeNodes, predicate)`| Returns a flat array of nodes that pass the predicate(test) function.
+`getNodeByKey(treeNodes, key)`| Returns the data node having the matching 'key' value.
+`findNodes(treeNodes, predicate)`| Returns a flat array of nodes that pass the predicate(test) function.
 `filterNodes(treeNodes, predicate)`| Filters the tree data structure with the predicate function. i.e. Return a copy of the data tree with unmatching nodes removed.
 `sortNodes(treeNodes, compareFunction)`| Sort the treeNodes and children of every data node using the given compare function.
+`mapNodes(treenodes, mapFunction)`| Return a new tree after applying a function to every nodes in the original tree.
+This function is useful for transforming nodes in a tree. <br />`mapFunction` has the signature of `mapFunction(currentNode, parentNode)` and should return a new node object.

 **Note**: